-Using a case study approach to integrate the skills and knowledge obtained within the curriculum to resolve HRM issues.
+A case study approach to integrate the skills and knowledge obtained within the curriculum to resolve HRM issues.
 Emphasis will be placed on developing effective strategy and policy from a senior managerial perspective.
+Prerequsite: Students must complete a minimum of 18 hours in the HRM curriculum to include HRM 531, Human Resource Management, and HRM 507, Labor Economics.
 3 sem. hrs.